saikot-cse/estro-gadget/README.md

  * User-friendly UI
  * Firebase Authentication
- * JWT Token based Secure Login/Register
+ * JWT Token based Secure Login/Register and Valid User
  * Fully responsive UI for both PC and Mobile
- * Secured Data with MongoDB
+ * Secured Data with MongoDB and hosted in Heroku
  * Helpful blogs to gather informations
  * Used Axios to access database easier
+ * My portfolio

  # Technology Used
   ## Front-End